-Once at Epcot, you can walk back to the International Gateway in the World Showcase and visit the Disney Boardwalk.
+If you’re not just looping back to Magic Kingdom for the day, you can head for the second part of our Disney Resort Holiday Decorations Resort Crawl.
+You can also just plan for this part of your crawl during a day you are at EPCOT.
+Once at Epcot, you can walk back to the International Gateway in the World Showcase.
+This brings you to the Disney Boardwalk.
 Here you will find The Boardwalk Inn and The Beach and Yacht Club.

-Found on the Boardwalk, The Boardwalk Inn is attached to Epcot World Showcase and features a mini gingerbread house village featuring the storefronts on the Boardwalk.
+The Boardwalk Inn is attached to Epcot World Showcase and features a mini gingerbread house village featuring the storefronts on the Boardwalk.
 Inside this display you’ll see Mickey cooking up a storm.
 A small table with gingerbread snacks for sale sits right across from the display in the main section of the inn.
-If you’ve never been to the Beach Club, its time to stop by.
-This O’hana inspired carousel features Lilo and Stitch.
+If you’re looking a lobby to lounge in and revel in the season, you can find that at Boardwalk Inn.

+The Disney Boardwalk has a long tradition of Gingerbread decorations.
+Check out our post featuring 20 years of Disney Gingerbread tradition at The Beach Club.
+Next on the list, you can head here by just following the Boardwalk around the lake.
+Typically presenting a carousel each year, this O’hana inspired carousel features Lilo and Stitch.
 You’ll notice the first hidden mickey is easy to find on the ingredients podium.
 The carousel is set right in the middle of the lobby area and the first thing you see when you enter the resort.

 Definitely one of our favorite resorts, Animal Kingdom Lodge dresses up for the holidays like nothing you’ve seen.
-The large tree, decorated with handicrafts, and animal images is able to be admired while making ornament crafts in the lounge and listening to seasonal music.
+There’s a large tree, decorated with handicrafts, and animal images.
+Able to be admired while making ornament crafts in the lounge and listening to seasonal music.
 If you venture down to Kidani Village you’ll see the smaller tree featured at the top of this post, and get the chance to hear carolers in the evenings in the lobby.
 This resort is such a great escape from the park crowds and seeing it decorated to the nines was a nice treat.
-Tip: If you venture to the 5th floor you can get access to the bridge and a better view of the tree.
+Disney Pro Tip: If you venture to the 5th floor you can get access to the bridge and a better view of the tree.

-While these resorts are definitely favorites of ours for decorations, you can also catch decorations at practically all the resorts.
+While these resorts are definitely favorites for Disney Resorts Holiday Decorations, you can also catch decorations at every Disney resort.
 Whether you’re trying to pack in all the things or just have a fun filled family Christmas at Disney, we definitely recommend taking a tiny break to see some of the resorts we share here.
 The downtime will probably be much needed.
 Enjoy!